A just and equitable community, where all can prosper and thrive, in Athens and beyond.

 Restorative Practices - a movement oriented by a set of guiding principles that prioritize building community and connection, democratic participation, and responding to harm in ways that embrace relationships, inclusiveness, support and accountability.

 Georgia Conflict Center (GCC) is working to establish a community-based restorative justice alternative for youth and adults as a diversion from the traditional criminal legal process.

-GCC is currently facilitating a 5-Module Virtual Training Series on Restorative Practices for School-based Implementation.
+GCC facilitated a 5-Module Virtual Training Series on Restorative Practices for School-based Implementation.
 To find out more, email Daniel Malec @ firstname.lastname@example.org.